rowanmanning/rowanmanning.com/_posts/2013-01-10-node-cluster-and-express.md

 Over the last couple of evenings, I've been playing with the [Node.js Cluster module][cluster] and using it to dramatically improve the amount of load Express apps can handle.
 The results have been amazing.

-The Cluster module is fairly easy to pick up if you're used to working with Node, but I thought I'd blog about my experience – hopefully it will help you either understand or see the benefit of clustering!
+The Cluster module is fairly easy to pick up if you're used to working with Node.js, but I thought I'd blog about my experience – hopefully it will help you either understand or see the benefit of clustering!

 What Does Cluster Do?
 ---------------------

 Node.js runs in a single thread.
 While it's still very fast in most cases, this really doesn't take advantage of multiple processors if they're available.
-The Cluster module allows you to create a small network of separate processes which can share server ports; this gives your Node app access to the full power of your server.
+The Cluster module allows you to create a small network of separate processes which can share server ports; this gives your Node.js app access to the full power of your server.

 Learn By Example
 ----------------

 Let's build a simple Express application to start with.
 Then we'll add clustering.
-If you'd like to follow along, you'll need to [install Node.js][node-install] (0.8+ with npm).
-This tutorial also assumes a moderate amount of JavaScript, Node and [Express][express] knowledge.
+If you'd like to follow along, you'll need to [install Node.js][node-install] 0.10+.
+This tutorial also assumes a moderate amount of JavaScript, Node.js and [Express][express] knowledge.

 All of the source code for the application we're creating here is [available on GitHub][source].